activelylazy/Rescripter/documentation/tutorial.md

 edit.apply();
 ```

-This simply identifies the getName method and adds a comment immediately before the method.
+This simply identifies the getName method and adds a comment immediately before.
 So we now have:

 ```java
     /* This is a comment */